MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/recalloc-dbg.md

 ## Remarks

 `_recalloc_dbg` is a debug version of the [_recalloc](../../c-runtime-library/reference/recalloc.md) function.
 When [_DEBUG](../../c-runtime-library/debug.md) is not defined, each call to `_recalloc_dbg` is reduced to a call to `_recalloc`.
-Both `_recalloc` and `_recalloc_dbg` reallocate a memory block in the base heap, but `_recalloc_dbg` accommodates several debugging features: buffers on either side of the user portion of the block to test for leaks, a block type parameter to track specific allocation types, and `filename`/`linenumber` information to determine the origin of allocation requests.
+Both `_recalloc` and `_recalloc_dbg` reallocate a memory block in the base heap, but `_recalloc_dbg` accommodates several debugging features: buffers on either side of the user portion of the block to test for leaks, a block type parameter to track specific allocation types, and *filename*/*linenumber* information to determine the origin of allocation requests.

-`_recalloc_dbg` reallocates the specified memory block with slightly more space than the requested size (`num` * `size`) which might be greater or less than the size of the originally allocated memory block.
+`_recalloc_dbg` reallocates the specified memory block with slightly more space than the requested size (*number* * *size*) which might be greater or less than the size of the originally allocated memory block.
 The additional space is used by the debug heap manager to link the debug memory blocks and to provide the application with debug header information and overwrite buffers.
 The reallocation might result in moving the original memory block to a different location in the heap, as well as changing the size of the memory block.
 The user portion of the block is filled with the value 0xCD and each of the overwrite buffers are filled with 0xFD.

 `_recalloc_dbg` sets `errno` to `ENOMEM` if a memory allocation fails; `EINVAL` is returned if the amount of memory needed (including the overhead mentioned previously) exceeds `_HEAP_MAXREQ`.
 For information about this and other error codes, see [errno, _doserrno, _sys_errlist, and _sys_nerr](../../c-runtime-library/errno-doserrno-sys-errlist-and-sys-nerr.md).